 Dogs have been an integral part of the White House since the arrival of the 2nd president of the US; John Adams.
 Although George Washington, the first US president had a special place for dogs in his heart, he never resided in the White House.

 Many people talk about celebrity dogs and their names but we have planned to feature the dogs of the US presidents.
-So, without further ado, we’ll start with George Washington‘s dogs.
+Apart from pet dogs, the White House has hosted many weird pets such as alligators, tiger cubs, and a flock of sheep.

 John Adams was the second American president and the first one to live in the White House.
 He and his wife loved to have dogs and they had several mixed-breed dogs.
 2 of their dogs were named Juno and Satan.